 They should not be eaten as they reputedly cause stomach upsets.

 Plant galls can be black or lighter in colour so have been confused with both black and white truffles.
 Black plant galls are shown (and introduced) above, lighter coloured ones here.
 The first one shown may be The Truffle Gall named because of the similarity of it's skin to that of certain species of truffle.
 It is caused by The Truffle Gall Wasp (Andricus quercusradicis) and was found on the roots of an English Oak tree.

-Another plant gall confused with a truffle.
-This was found growing in a hedge above ground.
+Below is another plant gall that was confused with a truffle.
+This one was found growing in a hedge above ground.
 It is a Crown gall.

 Thank you to the finders of these truffle look-alikes for permission to use their photographs.